mzazon/awesome-cloud-projects/aws/centralized-logging-opensearch/centralized-logging-opensearch.md

    echo "✅ Created OpenSearch service role: $OPENSEARCH_ROLE_ARN"
    ```

-   This IAM role provides the necessary permissions for OpenSearch Service to operate securely within your AWS environment.
-The trust policy allows the OpenSearch service to assume this role and perform administrative operations on the domain.
+   AWS Identity and Access Management (IAM) roles provide secure, temporary credentials for AWS services to interact with each other.
+This service role follows the principle of least privilege and allows the OpenSearch service to assume the necessary permissions for domain operations while maintaining security boundaries within your AWS environment.

 2. **Create Kinesis Data Stream for scalable log ingestion**: